Pros and Cons of Moving to Oman

 Safety in Oman

-Reckless driving is common in Oman and there is a high accident rate on the public roads.
+Reckless driving is common in Oman and there is a high accident rate on public roads.

 Working and doing business in Oman

-Although 'Omanisation' has closed off certain industry sectors to expat jobseekers, it's still relatively easy to find a job in sectors like oil, medicine and education.
-Because Muscat is a relatively small city, networking is easy and everyone seems to know everyone.
+Although 'Omanisation' has closed off certain industry sectors to expat job seekers, it's still relatively easy to find a job in sectors like oil, medicine and education.
+Because Muscat is a small city, networking is easy and everyone seems to know everyone.
 Getting cosy with the corporate in-crowd will certainly have its benefits.